thiagosteiner/getmilhas/README.md

 1) Description:

-  - GetMilhas is a Airline Ticket Store that sells tickets cheaper than Airlines Stores.
+  - GetMilhas is an Airline Ticket Store that sells tickets cheaper than Airlines Stores.
   - GetMilhas uses Air Miles to pay Airline Companies for the tickets.
   - Customers pay cash to GetMilhas using credit card.
   - GetMilhas has a search engine and web scraper that compares the prices using Air Miles and Cash.
 Latam Airlines